ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 It’s a pretty simple topic, but many questions come up, and we hope to answer them all.

-Do I Need A Banff Park Pass?
+Do You Need A Banff Park Pass?

-All visitors to Banff National Park and the surrounding parks must have a parks pass, no matter the transportation.
-That means even if you walk into the park from Calgary, you still need a parks pass.
+All visitors to Banff National Park and the surrounding parks must have a park pass, regardless of transportation.
+That means even if you walk into the park from Calgary, you still need a park pass.
+There is no “Banff Park Pass.”
+Instead, visitors must purchase a daily or annual admission pass from Parks Canada.
+The Canada National Park Pass includes Banff and all of Canada’s national parks.

-If you have plans to visit a park with a tour operator, check with them to see if they have your pass.
-The towns of Banff, Field, Waterton and Jasper are within a park, so even visitors to the towns must have a valid pass.
-Please purchase your pass and help support the park system that you intend to enjoy.
+The towns of Banff, Field, Waterton, and Jasper are all within a park, so even town visitors must have a valid pass.
+Please purchase your pass and help support the park system you intend to enjoy.
+You do not need a pass to visit Canmore.

 You have two options to purchase your Canada National Park Pass.
 The first option is to buy the pass on the Parks Canada or Banff Lake Louise Tourism Board websites.
-The online price does not save you any money, and you must pay for shipping.
+The online price does not save you money, as you pay for shipping.
 Shipping is relatively affordable and varies by country ($4.00 – $15.75 for express).
-Please allow at least two weeks with standard shipping unless you choose Express.
-This can save you a bit of time at the gate of Banff National Park, as there is often a line in the summer months.
+Allow at least two weeks with standard shipping unless you choose Express.

+Buying online can save you a bit of time at the gate of Banff National Park, as there is often a line at the park gates in the summer months.
 However, we should mention the time you will save is minimal.
 At most, the longest we’ve ever seen a line is 20 minutes (on a summer weekend day and summer holiday).

 Purchase A Park Pass Online

-Where to Buy a Parks Pass In Person
+Where to Buy a Park Pass

 National Park Gates

-EastboundKootenay West Gate: Banff-Windermere Highway (#93S)Jasper West Gate: Yellowhead Highway (#16)
+Eastbound | Kootenay West Gate: Banff-Windermere Highway (#93S) | Jasper West Gate: Yellowhead Highway (#16) | |

-North or SouthboundNiblock Gate in Banff National Park (open in summer)Icefields Parkway Gate
+North or Southbound | Niblock Gate in Banff National Park (open in summer) | Icefields Parkway Gate |

 National Park Visitor Centers

-Banff National Park Visitor Centre (Banff, Alberta)Jasper National Park Visitor Centre (Jasper, Alberta)Yoho National Park Visitor Centre (Field, British Columbia: May to Sept.)
-And Tourism BC visitor Centre in GoldenKootenay National Park Visitor Centre (Radium, British Columbia: May to Sept.)
+Banff National Park Visitor Centre (Banff, Alberta) | Jasper National Park Visitor Centre (Jasper, Alberta) | Yoho National Park Visitor Centre (Field, British Columbia: May to Sept.)
+And Tourism BC visitor Centre in Golden | Kootenay National Park Visitor Centre (Radium, British Columbia: May to Sept.) |

-Lake Louise Visitor Centre (Lake Louise, Alberta)Parks Canada Administration Building (Jasper, Alberta)
+Lake Louise Visitor Centre (Lake Louise, Alberta) | Parks Canada Administration Building (Jasper, Alberta) | ||

-Icefields Centre (Columbia Icefields: mid Apr. to mid Oct.)
+Icefields Centre (Columbia Icefields: mid Apr. to mid Oct.) |

 Banff Park Pass Options

 Visitors can choose fees based on a daily or annual structure.
 If you plan to spend seven days or more in the parks, it is cheaper to buy the annual pass.
-A daily pass covers the day of purchase and can be bought as an individual or family.
+A daily pass covers the day of purchase and can be bought by an individual or family.
 You’ll have to do the math and see the best option for you.

 Discovery Pass